adonix-org/postrise/README.md

     // secure access for your user.
     settings.setPassword("In1g0M@nt0Ya");

-    // For all other settings, it is recommended to start with
+    // For all other settings, it is recommended to begin with
     // the default values.
 }
 ```